Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 * Well-documented, configurable, and production-grade
 * A foundation for future HPC and cross-platform ML systems

-This roadmap reflects the maturation of Fox-v1 from a high-powered solo project into a **commercially viable, enterprise-class ML platform.**
+This roadmap reflects the maturation of FoxML Core from a high-powered solo project into a **commercially viable, enterprise-class ML platform.**

 ---